 RJI focuses on ideas, experimentation and research, including:

 - Donald W. Reynolds Fellowships.
-Each Reynolds Fellow carries out a major project aimed at enhancing the practice or understanding of journalism or advertising.
+Each RJI Fellow carries out a major project aimed at enhancing the practice or understanding of journalism or advertising.

 - The RJI Research Center.
 Using rigorous social science methods, the center provides RJI staff and external clients with measures of what works and what doesn’t in the real world of journalism.